jimken123/soda/versioned_docs/version-v0.17.0/examples/schemas/using-schemas-to-transform-dates.md

 01/01/2000    06:53:45    +05:30    Sri Lanka
 ```

-You can use a sequence with a `Transform` step to output the data with the dates all in one field.
+You can use a Phoenix with a `Transform` step to output the data with the dates all in one field.

 ```scl
 - <schema> = (